react-native-webrtc/react-native-callkeep/README.md

 For more information about **CallKit**, please see [Official CallKit Framework Document][1] or [Introduction to CallKit by Xamarin][2]

+**Note**: Since CallKit is quite new, this module will be updated frequently so be careful with the version you are using.

 ## Installation

 ### NPM module